Mental health, substance use recovery to be celebrated at September event

 The event is sponsored by Placer County Health and Human Services; Mental Health, Alcohol and Drug Advisory Board members; and numerous other community partners.

-Click here for a flyer.
-Although recovery is officially celebrated each September nationwide, Placer County offers a variety of resources and treatment programs year-round, which can be found here.
+View flyer (PDF).
+Although recovery is officially celebrated each September nationwide, Placer County offers a variety of resources and treatment programs year-round.